How to Compare Two Excel Sheets for Duplicates (5 Quick Ways)

 • Here, Not Available indicates that there are no Duplicates for those ID No in the second sheet.

-5. Insert VBA Macro in Excel to compare Two Sheets for Duplicates
+5. Creating VBA Macro in Excel to Compare Two Sheets for Duplicates

 In this method, we will insert VBA to compare two Excel sheets for duplicates.
 Here, we will highlight cells that have no duplicates in two sheets with Red color.
 Therefore, the cells that will remain unhighlighted will be duplicates in two sheets.